soniajoseph/soniajoseph/_posts/21-10-12-unfinished-thoughts.md

 Staying in AI, bets that are both financially and philosophically aligned look like building an industrial-scale language model, screen capture, or some other company with giant amounts of data and compute.
 It's not obvious to me why GPT-3 has basically zero US competitors.
 However, the outcome here looks pretty cleanly like "get acquihired by Google or Microsoft" and it's not clear that this is a great outcome.
 AI is a maturing and gated world where web 3 is not.

-**The tl;dr is that AI is philosophically aligned and profitable, but web 3 could be far more profitable, and while not as philosophically aligned, more aligned with my personality.**
+**The tl;dr is that AI is philosophically aligned and profitable, but web 3 could be far more profitable, and while less aligned with my philosophy, more aligned with my personality.**

 ## Break from EA